TeamWin/twrpme/about.md

 Team Win was originally formed to work on porting WiMAX to CM7 for the HTC EVO 4G.
 After our work on the EVO 4G we wanted to work on a project that would work on more devices than just the EVO 4G and we settled on working on a recovery.
 Today TWRP is the leading custom recovery for Android phones.

 A custom recovery is used for installing custom software on your device.
 This custom software can include smaller modifications like rooting your device or even replacing the firmware of the device with a completely custom "ROM" like [OmniROM](http://omnirom.org/)
+It can also be used for backing up/restoring, editing or repairing your system partition without booting into your OS and it can also fully wipe your device.

+TWRP became an essential tool to give android users more freedom, control and customizability over their device.

 You can find the source code for TWRP at [github.com/omnirom/android\_bootable\_recovery/](https://github.com/omnirom/android_bootable_recovery/)